minvws/nl-rdo-woo-web/docs/technische-documentatie/test.md

 ## Robot Framework

-Robot framework is used for the WOO Project to execute E2E tests and mainly uses the [Browser Library](https://robotframework-browser.org) and several other [libraries](../tests/robot_framework/Libraries.resource) for specific situations.
+Robot framework is used for the Woo Project to execute E2E tests and mainly uses the [Browser Library](https://robotframework-browser.org) and several other [libraries](../tests/robot_framework/Libraries.resource) for specific situations.

 Additional resources: